LucaIsMyName/xref-js/readme.md

       to: { opacity: 0 }
     },
     callback: {
-      // callback when the <a> tag is clicked
       onEnter: () => {
         console.log('onEnter() function executed')
       },
-      // callback when the animation is starting
       onStart: () => {
         console.log('onStart() function executed')
       },
-      // callback when the animation is paused
       onPause: () => {
         console.log('onPause() function executed')
       },
-      // callback when the animation is played
       onPlay: () => {
         console.log('onPlay() function executed')
       },
-      // callback when the animation is finished
       onFinish: () => {
         console.log('onFinish() function executed')
       },